microsoft/CromwellOnAzure/docs/troubleshooting-guide.md

 ### Running CWL Workflows on Cromwell on Azure
 Running workflows written in the Common Workflow Language(CWL) format is possible with a few modifications to your workflow submission.

-**Ensure your runtime resource requests are specified with the same names as WDL files** CWL files sometimes contain differing runtime parameter names than what's acceptable by TES.
-Please refer to our [guide](managing-your-workflow.md/#how-to-prepare-a-workflow-description-language-(wdl)-file-that-runs-a-workflow-on-cromwell-on-azure) for proper guidance.<br/>

-**Update for Cromwell on Azure version 2.0 and above**

 For CWL workflows, all CWL resource keywords are supported, plus `preemptible` (not in CWL spec). `preemptible` defaults to true (set in Cromwell configuration file), so use `preemptible` only if setting it to false (run on dedicated machine).
 TES keywords are also supported in CWL workflows, but we advise users to use the CWL ones.<br/>

    *CWL keywords: (CWL workflows only)* <br/>
     coresMin: number <br/>
     ramMin: size in MB <br/>
-    tmpdirMin: size in MB <br/>
+    tmpdirMin: size in MB - Cromwell on Azure version 2.0 and above only<br/>
-    outdirMin: size in MB <br/>
+    outdirMin: size in MB - Cromwell on Azure version 2.0 and above only<br/>
     (the final disk size is the sum of tmpDir and outDir values) <br/>

    *TES keywords: (both CWL and WDL workflows)* <br/>
-    cpu: number <br/>
-    memory: size unit <br/>
-    disk: size unit <br/>
     preemptible: true|false <br/>

-**Known issue for CWL files: Cannot request specific HDD size** Unfortunately, this is actually a [bug in how Cromwell](https://broadworkbench.atlassian.net/jira/software/c/projects/BA/issues/BA-4507) currently parses the CWL files and thus must be addressed in the Cromwell source code directly.
+**Cromwell on Azure version 1.x known issue for CWL files: Cannot request specific HDD size** Unfortunately, this is actually a [bug in how Cromwell](https://broadworkbench.atlassian.net/jira/software/c/projects/BA/issues/BA-4507) currently parses the CWL files and thus must be addressed in the Cromwell source code directly.
 The current workaround for this is to increase the number of `vCPUs` or `memory` requested for a task, which will indirectly increase the amount of working disk space available.
 However, because this may cause inconsistent performance, we advise that if you are running a task that might consume a large amount of local scratch space, consider converting your workflow to the WDL format instead.